Exohayvan/Crypto-Seed-Project/README.md

 ### Operating Systems list
 Systems are listed as "OS" and "Build Status". <br /> Build status are "passing"/"processing"/"failed"/"untested". <br />
 If missing one you use please reach out on discord!
-Status is based of of the latest build.
+Status is based off the latest build.

 ![Ubuntu][ubuntu-shield]![Build][passing]